ChainAgnostic/CAIPs/CAIPs/caip-285.md

 ## Specification

-### Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" written in uppercase in this document are to be interpreted as described in [RFC 2119][]

 ### Definition

 The `wallet_revokeSession` method revokes the entire active session.
 If a `sessionId` is provided, it revokes that specific session; otherwise, it revokes the single active session between the wallet and the caller